JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/README.md

 ![IMG_0091](https://github.com/JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/assets/169194581/9e3faa56-1a34-498d-a556-03a763a995ef)

 Use this link to access the dashboard in powerBI.
-You must copy this link and open a new tab on your browser, then paste it. https://shorturl.at/qrLUW
+You must copy this link and open a new tab on your browser, then paste it. https://shorturl.at/qrLUW .
-You might need to install powerBI desktop on your device.
+You might need to install powerBI desktop on your device in order to access the file.
 You can follow this link to download PowerBI - https://shorturl.at/acfQY